Meet Laila Lu, local entrepreneur and founder of hip fashion blog, Rock The Trend. She shares her picks of the best of Singapore.

 Singapore’s best kept secret is...
 Telok Ayer.
-This street alone sums up Singapore – with its Chinese temple, Indian Muslim Heritage Centre, a mosque (one of the earliest in Singapore) and a church.
-Some of Singapore’s oldest hawker food stalls sit at one end of the street and a fairly new MRT station at the other.
-There are also lots of bars and restaurants selling cuisine from Vietnamese to Mediterranean to Cantonese, and many offices within the shophouses in between.
-All that in ONE street!
+This street alone sums up Singapore—with its Chinese temple, Indian Muslim Heritage Centre, a mosque (one of the earliest in Singapore) and a church.
+Some of Singapore’s oldest hawker food stalls sit on one end of the street and an MRT station sits on the other.
+Offices, as well as bars and restaurants selling Vietnamese, Mediterranean, Cantonese and other cuisines are are housed within the shophouses here.
+All that in one street!

 The nightlife scene here is... the after-party of the after party.
-All the top nightspots and bars are in quite close proximity so you can roll from one to the next – the party never has to end.
-My ideal itinerary would be a first drink at Anti:dote at Fairmont, followed by Bitters & Love, and finishing up dancing at Zouk.
+All the top nightspots and bars are in quite close proximity so you can roll from one to the next—the party never has to end.
+My ideal itinerary would be a first drink at Anti:dote at The Fairmont, followed by Bitters & Love, and finish up with some dancing at Zouk.

-No-one should leave Singapore without... a walk around Marina Bay at night.
-I have been to Marina Bay for the hundredth time and it still looks breathtaking to me.
-It feels great just to stand and soak up the atmosphere.
-The best view is from the top of Marina Bay Sands and also the Helix Bridge.
+No one should leave Singapore without... a walk around Marina Bay at night.
+I have been to Marina Bay for the 100th time and it still looks breathtaking to me.
+It feels great just to stand and soak in the atmosphere.
+The best views are from the top of Marina Bay Sands® and from the Helix Bridge.

 Creative communes... are thriving in Singapore.
 Some of Singapore’s best and most promising designers are all gathered in Jalan Besar.